mwaseem75/iris-airflow-provider/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-00b2a9.svg)](https://opensource.org/licenses/Apache-2.0)

 The **iris-airflow-provider** application leverages the [airflow-provider-iris](https://pypi.org/project/airflow-provider-iris/) python package to enable seamless integration between Apache Airflow workflows and the InterSystems IRIS data platform.
 It provides native connection support and operators for executing IRIS SQL and automating IRIS-driven tasks within modern ETL/ELT pipelines.
-Designed for reliability and ease of use, this provider helps data engineers and developers build scalable, production-ready workflows.
+Designed for reliability and ease of use, this provider helps data engineers and developers build scalable, production-ready workflows and the newly added IrisSensor that lets you pause workflows until IRIS data is ready, all while keeping everything simple, reliable, and production-grade.

+### Provider Features
+* ✔️ `IrisHook` – for managing IRIS connections
+* ✔️ `IrisSQLOperator` – Execute SQL statements
+* ✔️ `IrisSensor` - Wait for IRIS data readiness (row counts, status flags, bulk load completion)
+* ✔️ Support for both SELECT/CTE and DML statements
+* ✔️ Native Airflow connection UI customization
+* ✔️ Examples for real-world ETL patterns

 ## About Apache Airflow
 [Apache Airflow](https://airflow.apache.org/) is the leading open-source platform to programmatically author, schedule, and monitor data pipelines and workflows using Python.
 Workflows are defined as code (DAGs), making them version-controlled, testable, and reusable.
 With a rich UI, 100+ built-in operators, dynamic task generation, and native support for cloud providers, Airflow powers ETL/ELT, ML pipelines, and batch jobs at companies like Airbnb, Netflix, and Spotify.